 In practice, manufacturers never update their firmware so whether a beacon supports OTA update or not isn’t usually an issue.
-An exception is Sensoro beacons, when the user wants to switch between standard Sensoro firmware and Eddystone Standard GATT firmware.

 A further use of OTA is the facilitation of custom firmware when the standard firmware needs to be updated to provide for specially required functionality.
 This is non-trivial and ideally needs to be performed by the original manufacturer because they have the original source code.
 We have arranged this for a few customers but it tends to only be financially viable for large orders.